 The bad news – a CCJ is still possible

 As the above answer show, all the immediate news for the reader’s credit score is good.

 The bad news is that even though the debt drops off his credit record, it still legally exists.

 Because he last made a payment in 2014 sometime, it will not become statute barred until at least six years after he missed a payment to it which will be in 2020 – or possibly later.

 Up until that point, the current creditor can take him to court and get a CCJ – that would then appear on his credit record for another six years even though the underlying debt is no longer there.
 It can be hard to be sure exactly when a particular debt becomes statute-barred as there was a new court judgement in January 2019 which affects some debts, see Common questions about statute barred debt for more information.

 And this isn’t some theoretical possibility, it is unfortunately quite likely.

-There were more than 1,150,000 consumer CCJs in 2019 – the highest number ever and more than twice as many as 8 years ago.
+There were more than a million consumer CCJs in 2019.
+That was the highest number ever – more than twice as many as 8 years ago.